Real-Serious-Games/task-mule/README.md

 			});
 	};

-Crazy huh.
+Crazy yes.
 Why would you want to load your dependencies from a database?
 I have no idea it's your automation script.
 Maybe I'll include a real example one day.

 When the `dependsOn` function throws an exception or returns a `rejected` promise the task is failed.